Nonstationary Continuum-Armed Bandit Strategies for Automated Trading in a Simulated Financial Market: Experiment Results

 In this section, we analyze the experimental results.
 We will show the results of hyperparameter selection, to determine the set of hyperparameters to be used for the comparison experiments.
-Then we will show the results of the comparison experiments, which demonstrate the superiority of the PRB algorithm over the PRSH algorithm in terms of performance.
+Then we will show the results of the comparison experiments, which demonstrate the superiority of PRBO over PRSH in terms of profit generation.